Skip to main content

 3. Can students test and meet the requirements in any grade 9-12?

 • Proficiency must be proven during grades 9-12, and preferably, students are tested for proficiency in 11th or 12th grade.
 But ultimately, it is up to the district and who their students are.
-The Seal of Biliteracy can only be issued to those who meet all Arizona Graduation Requirements, including all ELA courses and maintaining a 2.0 GPA.
+The Seal of Biliteracy can only be issued to those who meet all Arizona Graduation Requirements, including all ELA courses, and maintain a 2.0 GPA.

 4. What if a student took the AZELLA in 8th grade and met the proficiency requirements?

 • In order to use AZELLA as an English proficiency test, the student must take it within grades 9-12.
-If they have already taken the AZELLA and tested proficient prior to grade 9, they must take one of the other ELA Examinations.
+If they have already taken the AZELLA and tested proficient before grade 9, they must take one of the other ELA Examinations.

 5. How many ELA courses are included in the GPA requirement?